 4 easy excursions from Venice by train

-It’s your third visit in Venice and you have already devoured the streets on our Rialto market tour.
+It’s your third visit to Venice and you have already devoured the streets on our Rialto market tour.
 It’s about time to explore the surroundings! and there are so many interesting options, some are located in the Venetian lagoon, others only a short train ride away.
-Here is our top 4 worthy excursions from Venice.
+Here are our top 4 worthy excursions from Venice.

 Bassano del Grappa, the unexpected beauty

 We suggest Bassano del Grappa as the real gem, a real smart traveler’s move.
 A charming little town nestled in the Venetian Pre-Alps on the shores of the crystal clear river Brenta.
 A direct train from Venice will take you to this unforgettable place in 1.15 hours.
 Much more than worthy!
 Bassano del Grappa deserves a much bigger promotion but thanks God, this Italian gem is not invaded by mass tourism.
 This is your intimate excursion to a real Italian place.
 This is the land where the Italians faced the hardest battles against the Austrians during World War I. Bassano was named del Grappa in 1928 to commemorate the soldiers who lost their lives in the decisive battles that were fought on the nearby Mount Grappa during the First World War.

 The most famous and iconic site of Bassano del Grappa is the Alpini Bridge (or Ponte Vecchio).
 It’s a wooden covered bridge over the river Brenta, which the Renaissance architect rebuilt in the 16th century after it was destroyed several times.
 The bridge, the river, the green mountains…and the amazing wine bars, will make your day!